pwolf15/vulkan-dev/README.md

     * what does each shader do and what are there inputs/outputs?
     * what is spir-v?
     * why can I cast vector (char*) to uint32_t*
+    * what does it mean for Vulkan pipeline to be immutable?

 ### TODO Vulkan

 - [ ] Vulkan Tutorial